newrelic/newrelic_plugins_chef/README.md

 ## New Relic Plugin's Cookbook ##

-### Note: This Cookbook is currently in Beta ###

-The cookbook will be moved to the Chef Community after the beta.
-To use the cookbook, clone or download this repo and add it to your Chef cookbooks path under the name `newrelic_plugins`.
-Follow the usage instructions below.

-Please provide any feedback to <jstenhouse@newrelic.com> or create a pull request here.
-Thanks!

 ## Overview ##

 This cookbook installs, configures and manages as a service New Relic Plugins on Debian/RHEL.

+To use the cookbook, add it to your Chef cookbooks path under the name `newrelic_plugins`.

 Recipes for the following plugins are provided: